-Students Make Connections in Online Clubs and Activities Designed to Extend Learning!
+Students Make Connections in the Online National Clubs & Activities Program Designed to Extend Learning!

-Connecting with other students can be one of the most important parts of school.
+Connecting with other students is often viewed as one of the most important parts of school.
 That’s why we offer a wide variety of academically focused student engagement clubs designed to extend learning throughout the school year.

-For students who may prefer more short-term activities, we also offer “edutaining” Pop Up Events on a variety of topics such as gardening, crocheting, graphic arts, and pets.
+For students who may prefer more short-term activities, we also offer “edutaining” Pop Up Events on a variety of topics such as art history, science, storytelling, financial literacy, gaming, and pets.

 Our wide range of online school clubs and activities makes it possible for students to: